ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ### Function Annotations.

-Function can have @Doc annotation which describes the parameters and the return types.
+The function can have @Doc annotation which describes the parameters and the return types.

 Syntax:
 ```